joshuatz/linkedin-to-jsonresume/README.md

 # LinkedIn Profile to JSON Resume Bookmarklet
 WIP at the moment.
 Building as a bookmarklet Proof-of-Concept that uses data from the page / local APIs, since the official LinkedIn API requires a long approval process to get access to the necessary profile fields.
+And using the data archive export option can take hours to generate.